htruong/htruong.github.io/hackable.md

 ### Raspberry Pi 3 (2016)

+It is the gateway drug to hardware hacking.
 Tried-and-true device for millions of makers worldwide, the Raspberry Pi 3 is the definite device to have if you want to start hacking.
 It does everything and runs everything.

 ### Arduino Uno (2010)